angelmartinez4147/azure-network-protocols/README.md

 <img width="700" alt="Screen Shot 2023-07-23 at 1 25 15 PM" src="https://github.com/angelmartinez4147/azure-network-protocols/assets/131706484/21dbc726-2b1c-42cc-8390-566e5460fb4b">
 </p>
 <p>
-I then moved on to examine dhcp traffic.
+I then moved on to examine DHCP traffic.
 To observe this traffic I used the command ipconfig /renew on Powershell to issue the Window VM a new IP address.
 This command may result in losing connection to the VM for a brief second but once back in I will be able to observe the resulting traffic.
 </p>
 <br />